IkdanYT/Legal/Terms of Service.md

-# PrismGPT Terms of Service
+# CoreGPT Terms of Service

 Last updated: August 2, 2023

 ## Using the Bot

 - You must comply with Discord's Terms and Guidelines.
-- Do not misuse PrismGPT's features or capabilities.
+- Do not misuse CoreGPT's features or capabilities.
 - Do not use the bot for illegal, harmful, or unethical activities.
 - Do not attempt to hack, decompile, reverse-engineer, or modify the bot.